teknowledgist/Chocolatey-packages/emptytemplate/ReadMe.md

 #### Not Useful Or Anti-Pattern If Used

  * ChocolateyInstallOverride = Not for use in package automation scripts.
 Based on `--override-arguments` being passed.
 (0.9.9+)
  * ChocolateyInstallArguments = The installer arguments meant for the native installer.
-You should use chocolateyPackageParameters intead.
+You should use chocolateyPackageParameters instead.
 Based on `--install-arguments` being passed.
 (0.9.9+)
  * ChocolateyIgnoreChecksums - Was `--ignore-checksums` passed or the feature `checksumFiles` turned off?
 (0.9.9.9+)
  * ChocolateyAllowEmptyChecksums - Was `--allow-empty-checksums` passed or the feature `allowEmptyChecksums` turned on?
 (0.10.0+)
  * ChocolateyAllowEmptyChecksumsSecure - Was `--allow-empty-checksums-secure` passed or the feature `allowEmptyChecksumsSecure` turned on?
 (0.10.0+)